Respond to Divorce

 It could take up to 30 minutes to finish the interview.
 If you don't have enough time, save your answers by creating a free account with LawHelp Interactive.
 You can create an account before you start or after you finish the interview.

 This interview works best on a desktop computer, laptop, or large tablet.
-If you only have a mobile device, go to a library or other location with a desktop computer and printer.
+If you only have a mobile device, try going to a library or other location with a desktop computer and printer.
 You must print your forms to file them in court.

 Your documents will download as .RTF files (rich text format).
 They can be opened in Microsoft Word, Google Docs, Pages, Word Pad, and other word processors.
 You can email your forms directly from LawHelp Interactive to yourself or someone else who can print them for you.